-As director, Archer is dedicated to gathering data across the University’s departments and through original research, in addition to advocating for solutions to persistent gender inequities.
+As director, Dr. Archer is dedicated to gathering data across the University’s departments and through original research, in addition to advocating for solutions to persistent gender inequities.
 To eradicate gender inequity in our lifetime, she collaborates with partners, shares timely research and speaks on topics such as:

 - Gender equity and parity

 - Women's health

 - Women’s representation in non-traditional and emerging sectors (e.g., military and STEM).

 To book Dr. Archer for your next event, contact her at email@example.com or 213.477.2544.

 - "The Gender Wage Gap: Implicit Bias in the Workplace and the Process of Cumulative Disadvantage."
 WorkHuman.
 Austin, Texas.
 April 2018.

 - "International Women’s Day + Gender Equity in California."
 Southern California Edison.
 Diversity & Inclusion, Ethics & Compliance.
 Rosemead, Calif.: March 2018.